Overview

 Building in harmony with the landscape

-The school occupies the landscape with its location of the main building at the foot of the cliff and with the home class areas in staggered levels working into and up the cliff.
-The school is thus visible from all sides, opening up to views down to the area's natural harbour and beyond towards Nuuk.
+The school's main building is located at the foot of a rocky outcrop, while the homeroom areas are arranged in staggered levels that work their way into and up the cliff.
+This layout makes the school visible from all sides and opens up the view towards the area's natural harbour and further towards Nuuk.

 "The Greenlandic nature has its own agenda, which we have to submit to aesthetically and in terms of construction."